🧊 Directory Busting in OWASP Juice Shop with FFUF: Yeti Digs Deep

 -o | Output saved to a file for easy digging later |

-Bonus Tip: You can also fuzz subdirectories like/upload/
+Bonus Tip: You can also fuzz subdirectories like/upload/or/api/to go deeper:

 here we can see a common file size so maybe we can add the filter -fs to ignore a common file size. in our case 80117 So lets update our command but because there might be a large amount of endpoints lets make sure we save this to a file.
 So we will add > juicedir.txt so we will be saving all our endpoints to this file.